Noise dissipation mechanisms of an acoustic liner under grazing flow: Effect of the acoustic source frequency, propagation direction and interference between adjacent orifices

 In this section, we examine the influence of the acoustic excitation frequency while keeping the SPL fixed at $150~\mathrm{dB}$.
 The analysis is carried out both in the absence and in the presence of grazing flow.

-In \fref{fig:effect_f} (a,b), the acoustic-induced velocity profiles at the orifice centreline are reported for the inflow and outflow phases.
-The velocity is normalized using the theoretical acoustic-induced velocity at 2200~Hz, allowing a direct comparison across frequencies.
+In \fref{fig:effect_f} (a,b), the acoustic-induced velocity profiles in wall units at the orifice centreline are reported for the inflow and outflow phases for three frequency cases, 1800, 2200 and 3000 Hz.
 Without grazing flow, the case at 1800~Hz exhibits the largest acoustic-induced velocity, as this frequency is the closest to the resonant frequency of the liner in quiescent conditions (approximately 1600~Hz).
 As the frequency increases beyond resonance, the amplitude of the velocity decreases accordingly.

 When the grazing flow is introduced, the acoustic-induced velocity profiles at 1800~Hz and 2200~Hz become nearly indistinguishable, with only moderate differences near the downstream edge, which appears slightly more energetic at 2200~Hz.
 This shift can be attributed to a modification of the liner’s effective resonant frequency caused by the grazing flow.
 The presence of a quasi-steady recirculating vortex at the upstream corner of the orifice reduces the effective flow area, thereby increasing the resonant frequency.